Ralph Binney: Naval career

-In 1934, on the completion of a final shore appointment at The Admiralty he was promoted to captain and retired, at what appeared the end of a successful career in the Royal Navy.
+In 1934, on the completion of a final shore appointment at the Admiralty he was placed on the retired list with the rank of captain.

 From 1934–1939, he served with the Colombian Navy and was instrumental in the setting up of their naval cadet and officer training system, for which he was made a Commander of the Order of Boyaca.
 He was well regarded in Colombia and his name is still commemorated by one class within the Escuela Naval Almirante Padilla's intake of cadets being named the 'Binney' class.

 On the outbreak of war in 1939, in common with many retired officers, he was recalled to the Royal Navy and had a series of staff appointments, most notably as flag captain of HMS Nile, the naval base at Alexandria.
-In June 1942, he was appointed CBE and was back in the UK serving as chief of staff to the flag officer in command of the London District.
+In June 1942, he was appointed CBE and was back in the UK serving as chief of staff to the Flag Officer-in-Charge, London.
+The admiral in charge at the time was Admiral Martin Dunbar-Nasmith.